trentinrossi/integration-expert/README.md

   </a>
 </p>

-# Technical test project by Rodrigo Rossi

 ## Requirements

-- **Axios** — Promise based HTTP client for the browser and node.js
+- **Axios** - Promise based HTTP client for the browser and node.js
 - **Express** - Fast, unopinionated, minimalist web framework
 - **Mongoose** - Mongoose MongoDB ODM
 - **Node Cron** - A simple cron-like task scheduler for Node.js
 - **Xmlbuilder2** - An XML builder for node.js

 ## Getting started

-First you need to have `node` and `yarn` installed on your machine.
+1. First you need to have `node` and `yarn` installed on your machine.
 Then, you need to get API_TOKEN from Pipedrive and Bling.

-you can clone this repository and run the following commands inside the project folder:

-1. `yarn start`;
+2. Create a MongoDB Database Collection to store data, you can to choose:

+- Create an account in [MongoDB Atlas](https://cloud.mongodb.com).
-docker run --name mongo-integration-expert -p 27017:27017 -d -t mongo
+- Run inside a Docker, then run the following command `docker run --name mongo-integration-expert -p 27017:27017 -d -t mongo` Add the connection string created in src/database.index.js.

+3. Run the following commands inside the project folder: `yarn start`